day1co/spring-cloud-config-client/README.md

 ### Arguments

 - `endpoint` _(string; default='http://localhost:8888')_ : The endpoint of spring cloud config server.
 - `application` _(string; default='application')_ : The name of client application that you would like to get.
 - `profile` _(string; default='default')_ : The name of client application's environment like `NODE_ENV` or `APP_ENV`.
 - `label` _(string; default='main')_ : The name of config-repo's git branch.

 ### System Environments

-You can override them by following system environment variables:
+You can override above arguments by following system environment variables:

 - `SPRING_CLOUD_CONFIG_URI` for default endpoint.
 - `SPRING_CLOUD_CONFIG_NAME` for default application.
 - `SPRING_CLOUD_CONFIG_PROFILE` for default profile.